c9s/xarray/README.md

 bool array_is_indexed(array $array)
 ```

-`array_is_assoc` function returns true when all the keys in the given array are
+`array_is_indexed` function returns true when all the keys in the given array are
 long integer keys.
 (0, 1, 3, 100).